 Bursting with Scottish charm, our cities sure know how to impress our visitors each year, offering a whole host of brand-new attractions, accommodation, bars and restaurants.
-Although we may not have been able to experience the cities last year, 2021 has a cracking line-up of new arrivals waiting for you.
-If you’re planning a city break in Scotland, check out our guide on what’s new.
-The question is, how will you make the most of 2021?
+If you’re planning a city break in Scotland, check out our guide on what’s new in 2022!

 Provost Skene’s House

-One of Aberdeen’s oldest buildings is getting a brand-new look for 2021.
-Provost Skene’s House will be transformed into a museum featuring interactive displays of the life and achievements of well-known faces from the north east of Scotland.
-Footballer Denis Law, singer Annie Lennox and football manager Sir Alex Ferguson, along with many others, will feature in the Hall of Heroes, which is expected to open in the autumn of 2021.
+One of Aberdeen’s oldest buildings has undergone major refurbishment to visit in 2022.
+Provost Skene’s House has been transformed into a museum featuring interactive displays of the life and achievements of well-known faces from the north east of Scotland.
+Footballer Denis Law, singer Annie Lennox and football manager Sir Alex Ferguson, along with many others, feature in the Hall of Heroes.
 Not to be missed!

 Aberdeen Art Gallery